KediDili/VanillaPlusProfessions/features.md

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Mining-Combat (Lv20)
 Gain combat buffs for every 100 stones broken that day via pickaxe or bombs.
+Every 100 stones you break will grant you ``stone amount / 100``+ Defense and attack buffs.
+It doesn't matter whether they're destroyed by hand or bombs, but it will reset the next day.

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Mining-Foraging (Lv20)
+Increased possibility for\nMushroom level spawn.
+In vanilla, there are "mushroom levels" which spawn in the Mine, below level 80, has colorful lights on the walls and a lot of mushrooms.
+The chance for their appaearance is now at %15, while in vanilla this is %0.8.

 For Mod Authors: There's nothing you should do to add compatibility with this profession.
 ### Combat